Particular/docs.particular.net/servicecontrol/monitoring-instances/configuration.md

 redirects:
  - servicecontrol/monitoring-instances/installation/creating-config-file
 ---
 The configuration of a ServiceControl Monitoring instance is controlled by the `ServiceControl.Monitoring.exe.config` file or by setting environment variables.
-When a setting configuration exists as both an environment variables and in the application configuration file, the environment variable setting takes precidence.
+When a setting configuration exists as both an environment variables and in the application configuration file, the environment variable setting takes precedence.

 Deployments using the ServiceControl Management utility (SCMU) can use that application to make a subset of configuration settings which are read from and written to the application configuration file.